Aror/node-metrics/README.md

 import { USE } from 'node-key-metrics'

-// Create an instance of USE with the desired configuration const useMetrics = new USE({
+// Create an instance of USE with the desired configuration
+// The DefaultMetric can be either collected or disabled based on the value of the collectDefaultMetrics parameter.
+By default disabled. const useMetrics = new USE({
   saturationName: 'saturation',
   saturationHelp: 'saturation metric help text',